publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schC/m__us_usc_t16_s460oo.md

     (c) __Management plan__

-    The recreation area shall be managed in accordance with plans prepared in subsection (g) of this section to:
+    The recreation area shall be managed in accordance with plans prepared in subsection (g) to:

         (1) provide a range of recreation opportunities from primitive to full service developed campgrounds;